Leftyx/NamedEntityRecognizer/README.md

 ```

 You can use [Netron](https://netron.app/) to check the shape of the input/output of your ONNX model.
-Once provided your model, select the `input_ids` node on the pane, and check the model properties.
+Once you have provided your model, select the `input_ids` node on the pane, and check the model properties.

 ![Netron](./Assets/bert-model.jpg)

-If your model has `token_type_ids` defined, simply set the configuration property to true.
+If your model has `token_type_ids` defined, simply set the configuration property to *true*.

 The folder where the ONNX model is exported should contain a bunch of files.
 To run this example we need the configuration file `config.json` and the vocabulary `vocab.txt`.